 Beer festivals tend to be quirky things.

-I've been to a lot of festivals and seen a lot of stuff, but until a few years ago I've only been on the receiving end of a festival beer pour.
+I've been to a lot of festivals and seen a lot of stuff, but until earlier this year I've only been on the receiving end of a festival beer pour.

 I was expecting to get a lot of insider intel on the secret word of the beer festival.